-- ✓ Remove battery from the pedelec. - ✓ Charge battery to around 30% 60%. - ✓ The pedelec needs to be cleaned with a damp cloth and preserved with wax spray.
+- ✓ Remove the rechargeable battery from the pedelec. - ✓ Charge battery to around 30% 60%. - ✓ The pedelec needs to be cleaned with a damp cloth and preserved with wax spray.
 Never wax the friction surfaces of the brake. - ✓ Before longer periods without use, it is recommendable to have your specialist dealer carry out an inspection and basic cleaning and apply preservative agent.

-4.3.1.2 Taking out of operation
+4.3.1.2 Carrying out a break in operation

-- Store the pedelec, battery and charger in a dry, clean environment.
+- 1 Store the pedelec, battery and charger in a dry, clean environment.
 We recommend storing them in uninhabited rooms with smoke alarms.
-Dry locations with an ambient temperature of about 10 °C to 20 °C are ideal. - 2 Recharge the display battery for at least 1 hour every 3 months. - 3 Check the battery level after 6 months.
+Dry locations with an ambient temperature of about 10 °C to 20 °C are ideal. - 2 Check the battery level after 6 months.
 If only one LED on the battery level indicator lights up, recharge the battery to around 30% 60%.